Lonicera xylosteum

 Lonicera xylosteum, commonly known as fly honeysuckle, European fly honeysuckle, dwarf honeysuckle or fly woodbine is a deciduous shrub.

+Its fruit persists for an average of 15.4 days, and bears an average of 4.5 seeds per fruit.
+Fruits average 88.6% water, and their dry weight includes 43.4% carbohydrates and 1.2% lipids.

 The glossy red (or occasionally yellow) berries of this shrub are mildly poisonous to humans – children who ingest a large number (c.
 30) of berries may experience abdominal pain and vomiting.